- Admissions Reform

 The UIS Faculty Personnel Policy emphasizes student advising by faculty.
 Article 3, Section 2.A. explains that “Advising of students is a critical component of faculty duties, and advising activities and outcomes are an important consideration in the evaluation of faculty.
 As such faculty shall be prepared to demonstrate that they are actively and effectively engaging in academic advising of students on an ongoing and consistent basis.”
 Quantitative measures of advising effectiveness, such as numbers of advisees, should be used in relationship to qualitative measures, such as comments by students, reports on activities, advising syllabi, information from institutional retention/advising software, and other relevant materials.
 Article 9, Section 3.M. of the Faculty Personnel Policy indicates that full-time faculty should be available to students for advising at “mutually convenient times and places” The Portfolio Guidelines for faculty, as explained in Appendix 10, Section V.1 of the Faculty Personnel Policy provide examples of activities that can be documented to support narratives of advising effectiveness.
 For further information about advising, contact the chair, head, or director of the appropriate department or program.

-Professional advisors in the academic colleges or in the Office of Advising Services, Information, and Support are classified as Academic Professionals and are evaluated each year through the campus Performance Evaluation Program.
+Professional advisors in the academic colleges or in the Center for Academic Success & Advising are classified as Academic Professionals and are evaluated each year through the campus Performance Evaluation Program.
 Measures of advising effectiveness and documentation of advising performance may be established by the units to which the advisors are appointed.